ET263 Practice Test III

 d) None of the above

-7. What deviation corresponds to 100% modulation for FM broadcasts in the USA?
+10. What is the maximum deviation permitted for FM broadcasts in the USA?

 a) 50 KHz